kakajun/auto-generate-md/readme-md.md

 │ └── main.js
 └── .eslintrc.js

-The suffix if .js has 8 files
+The suffix is .js has 8 files
-The suffix if .ts has 6 files
+The suffix is .ts has 6 files
-The suffix if .vue has 3 files
+The suffix is .vue has 3 files
+The totle  has 17 files
-Total number of file lines: 1,950,
+Total number of file lines: 1,956,
-Total number of codes: 41,425
+Total number of codes: 41,646